Please enter your name, email and zip code below to sign up!

 When life throws a curveball, you can still count on a warm bed to sleep in.
 If you've lost your home and need immediate help, you can stay at one of our facilities until you get back on your feet.
 In cities where we don't have facilities, we refer you to partner programs or, when possible, provide financial assistance to cover nightly housing costs.
 We also provide rent and utility assistance to to keep individuals and families from becoming homeless in the first place.
 In the U.S., The Salvation Army provides 10 million nights of housing per year.

 As rental prices rise, people are forced to pay more than they reasonably should, causing many to live paycheck-to-paycheck.
 Across the Midwest and America, most new developments are high-end, making modestly-priced units and affordable housing increasingly rare.
 The Salvation Army is here to help people stay in their homes when they have nowhere else to turn.
-Our emergency rent and utility bill assistance programs throughout the Midwest keep the lights on and give peace of mind.
+We help those throughout the Midwest keep the lights on and give peace of mind by offering emergency help with rent and utility bills, including: light/electric bills, gas bills, and water bills.

 We provide confidential, professional assistance to individuals looking for temporary and permanent employment through our community centers and partner organizations in the Midwest.
 Our goal is their goal - identifying skillsets, providing a supportive environment, and securing job leads.